FLARM: Appraisal and attention

 FLARM Technology and the inventors of FLARM have won several awards.
 The Swiss Office of Civil Aviation (FOCA) also published in Dec 2010: "The rapid distribution of such systems only a few months after their introduction was not accomplished through regulatory measures, but rather on a voluntary basis and as a result of the wish on the part of the involved players to contribute towards the reduction of collision risk.
 The FOCA recommends that glider tow planes and helicopters that operate in lower airspace should also use collision warning systems."

 In addition, FLARM is mandatory on gliders in several countries including France, and the Soaring Society of America (SSA) strongly recommends FLARM in lieu of ADS-B Out.

 Versions

 Versions are sold for use in light aircraft, helicopters, and gliders.
 Newer PowerFLARM models extend the FLARM range to over 10 km.
 They also have an integrated ADS-B and transponder Mode-C/S receiver, making it possible to also avoid mid-air collisions with large aircraft.

 Newer devices can also act as authorized flight recorders by producing files in the IGC format defined by the FAI Gliding Commission.
-All FLARM devices can be connected to FLARM displays or compatible avionics (EFIS, moving map, etc.) to give visual and aural warnings and also to show the intruder's position on the map.
+All FLARM devices can be connected to FLARM displays or compatible avionics (EFIS, moving map, etc.) to give visual and audio warnings and also to show the intruder's position on the map.
 Licensed manufacturers produce integrated FLARM devices in different avionics products.
 FLARM devices can issue spoken warnings similar to TCAS.